 The lowdown on Nico Hulkenberg

-The deal never materialised, perhaps in part to Hulkenberg’s taller frame, meaning a switch back to Force India.
+He had seemed in consideration for a step up to Lotus but the deal never materialised, perhaps in part to Hulkenberg’s taller frame, meaning a switch back to Force India.

 Alongside Sergio Perez, he helped propel the Silverstone-based team up the grid with his continuing mid-table performances -- ninth, 10th and ninth -- and enjoyed success as part of the Porsche team that won the 2015 Le Mans 24 Hours.